 The hot tub water can only hold a certain number of dissolved substances, beyond which it will become supersaturated.
 Typically, the water contains dissolved calcium that is present in the form of calcium chloride, also known as calcium hardness or water hardness.

 If you don’t change the hot tub water for a long time, then the water will become supersaturated and will not be able to dissolve any more calcium chloride.
 This will then start forming scales in the filter, fixtures of the hot tub and also in the pump.

 Signs that this is happening can include seeing white flakes in your hot tub water.
-And, too much scaling can cause damage to the equipment and surfaces, resulting in increased expenditure because of costly repairs.
+And, too much scaling can cause damage to the equipment and surfaces, resulting in costly repairs.

 Total Dissolved Solids (TDS)